 The narwhal is a fascinating whale that lives in the Arctic Ocean.
-It reminds many people of the mythical unicorn because one of the male’s teeth - and occasionally one of the female’s - is hugely elongated.
-A narwhal has two teeth, which are buried in its upper jaw.
+It reminds many people of the mythical unicorn because one of the male’s teeth—and occasionally one of the female’s—is hugely elongated.
+A narwhal has two teeth.
+The roots of the teeth are buried in the upper jaw.
 The left tooth actually grows through the upper lip, extending out of the whale’s mouth to form a straight, spiraled tusk.
 This may be as long as ten feet in the male.
 Unlike our teeth, a narwhal's tusk is somewhat flexible.

 Length and Weight

 An adult narwhal generally reaches 13 to 20 feet in length, not including the tusk.
 The males are usually longer than the females.
 Researchers say that males weigh up to 3500 to 4000 pounds while females weigh up to 2200 pounds.